 - Sell ad space on volunteer/staff T-shirts.

-- If you can print on it, sell ad space on it.
+- If you can print on it or hang a sign on it, sell ad space on it.
 Make it pay for itself.
 For example, large individual room schedules.
 Sell “sponsored by” space on them.

 - Reserved front-row seating.
-Also goes for banquet-style setups, first row of tables.
+It applies to banquet-style setups, too.
+Make the first row of tables reserved for VIP.

 - VIP-only check-in at the event.
 Merge it with speakers and press.
 It’ll pay off.